 TruStory

-The SME Classical Handmade Products (CHP) from Bangladesh makes sustainable, handmade home accessories such as rugs and baskets from natural fibers and recycled clothing.
+Classical Handmade Products (CHP), an SME from Bangladesh, makes sustainable, handmade home accessories such as rugs and baskets from natural fibers and recycled clothing.

-Bigger brands started taking notice of CHP’s products.
-In 2021 IKEA for example contacted CHP because of their rugs, baskets, coasters and place mats, and wanted to introduce them to the European market.
+Larger brands started taking notice of CHP’s products.
+In 2021, IKEA for example, contacted CHP because of their rugs, baskets, coasters and placemats, and wanted to introduce them to the European market.
 Nowadays these are part of the IKEA collection.
 Other European and American brands have followed.
-CHP could not imagine this to be possible.
-But it became possible!
+CHP never imagined this to be possible, but it became a reality!

 MD.
-Tauhid Bin Abdus Salam completed his undergraduation from the BGMEA University of Fashion and Technology (BUFT) in 2004 where he studied fashion designing.
-Upon graduation, he joined a Dutch buying house (RMG) as a marketing manager, and at the same time he played the role of a lecturer at Ahsanullah University of Science & Technology and BUFT.
-The capital he accrued during his short career of 4 years, acted as the capital (about 20.000 Euros) to start his business ‘Classical Handmade Products’.
-Tauhid came to learn about the production of rugs (shotrunji) produced in the northern part of Bangladesh, as a result of his education.
-He planned to manufacture “grameen check” for the RMG sector, but realized that it would be difficult to produce such precise thread based designs on such a mass scale.
+Tauhid Bin Abdus Salam completed his graduation degree from the BGMEA University of Fashion and Technology (BUFT) in 2004 where he studied fashion designing.
+Upon graduation, he joined a Dutch buying house (Ready-Made Garments, RMG) as a marketing manager, and at the same time he played the role of a lecturer at Ahsanullah University of Science & Technology and BUFT.
+The capital he accrued during his 4 year career (about 20,000 Euros), served as the initial investment to start his business ‘Classical Handmade Products’.
+Tauhid came to learn about the production of rugs produced in the northern part of Bangladesh, as a result of his education.
+He planned to manufacture Grameen Check” for the RMG sector, but realized that it would be difficult to produce such precise thread based designs on such a mass scale.
 He began pondering on how to utilize thicker threads and around that time he started producing rugs by establishing 90 machines across 3 units.

 Reason to start the company